Thank you for your hard work and dedication

 Mixed Media is a national publicity company committed to promoting New Bedford’s Whaling City Sound, Innovative Music of Impeccable Quality, among other clients including Falcon Ridge Folk Festival in the Berkshires in August, Lagniappe Productions’ Annual Labor Day Rhythm & Roots Festival in Charlestown, RI among others.

-We are looking to an intern to help assist in developing engaging content across client brands on Facebook, Twitter, and Instagram.
+We are looking for an intern to help assist in developing engaging content across client brands on Facebook, Twitter, and Instagram.

 Mixed Media’s well-established internship program provides top-caliber students an exceptional opportunity to explore and learn all aspects of publicity in a business.
 Interns gain valuable knowledge and insight into the music industry, and importantly, make contacts in the media in this competitive field.